theaddonn/sweepnslash/CROSS_COMPATIBILITY_GUIDE.md

 ## 1. Adding stats in Sweep 'N Slash files

 In weaponStats folder, you can simply add entries in the existing files.
-Or if you want to import it from separate files, create a file in the 'weaponStats' folder and add an entry in the 'importStats' array inside the 'importStats.js'.
+Or if you want to import it from separate files, create a file in the 'weaponStats' folder and add an entry in the 'importStats' array inside the 'importStats.ts'.
+After that, compile the pack and the stats will be added in the pack.
+You can also manually add stats inside the already compiled pack, but it's not recommended.

-## 2. Adding stats from other addons
+## 2. Adding stats from other behavior packs (after compiling)

 First, install IPC for your addon from this website: https://github.com/OmniacDev/MCBE-IPC